unh-webappdev/FlashCourses_api/README.md

 ***Settings Configuration-***
- To run the project locally without posting private information on GitHub
+* To run the project locally without posting private information on GitHub

-***Settings-***
-You will need to create your own settings_private.py file to be able to run the project correctly with the common.py file
+* You will need to create your own settings_private.py file to be able to run the project correctly with the common.py file

 > - Create a new folder named: “settings”